Updated September 15, 2023

 The book preface (PREF-iss, not PRE-face) briefly explains why you wrote your book.
 The book introduction, however, is all about the benefits the reader will get from reading your book.
 In other words, the preface is about you, and the introduction is about the reader.

-But both should be written by the book’s author, and both must show your passion and make an emotional connection with the reader.
+But the book’s author should write both, and both must show your passion and make an emotional connection with the reader.
 In contrast to the preface and introduction, the author does not write the book’s foreword.
 A guest author writes the foreword.
-This author is typically a well-known person within a particular industry that can bring third-party credibility to you, the book’s author.
+This author is typically a well-known person within a particular industry who can bring third-party credibility to you, the book’s author.